Wednesday September 28, 2016

 - On the same note, colored jars are also great for blocking light and can add a more decorative solution to store your weed.

-- Finding quality plastic bags (like Smelly Proof or Smell Stoppers) are great short term options if you’re worried about excessive odor.
+- Quality, tight-sealing plastic bags are great short-term options if you’re worried about excessive odor.

 - A humidor, typically usually used for cigars, can also keep your flower at the perfect humidity (50-65%) and successfully sheltered from unnecessary light and air exposure.